vladimir-trifonov/pub-sub-system/Readme.md

 > cars the new BMW rocks!
 ```

 Starting a client, which connects to central server on port 3001 and listens for new messages
 on these topics: money, cars, girls.
 We are receiving the first message.

 ```
 node ps-client 3001 money cars girls
  [cars] the new BMW rocks!
 ```

+## Implementation

+Uses MongoDB and Redis.
+Stores the messages to mongo and stores clients' subscriptions to Redis.

+## Usage

+### Server

+### Client

+Console:

+Web:

+### Publisher

+Console:

+Web: